lawrennd/talks/_atomic-human/the-atomic-human-marconi-bologna.md

 \slides{
 * Where do we place *trust* when decisions happen at machine speed?
 * What do we want to keep *human* in art, institutions, and public life?
+* What can cultural institutions *do* about AI without blocking innovation?
 }

 \notes{These questions are deliberately practical: they surface what "security" and "creativity" mean in lived contexts.
 Digital twins can be extraordinary tools for preservation and exploration, but they also shift authority into models and platforms.}